 #8 – Deal Closure and Integration

-After the purchase agreement has been finalized, both parties close the deal by signing the documents and the buyer gains control of the target.
-Post the closure of the deal, the management teams of both the entities work together to integrate them into the merged entity.
+After the purchase agreement has been finalized, both parties close the deal by signing the documents, and the buyer gains control of the target.
+After the deal’s closure, the management teams of both entities work together to integrate them into the merged entity.

-This has been a guide to M&A Process and its definition.
-Here we discuss the 8 steps in merger and acquisition (M&A) process and its regulations.
-You can learn more about merger & acquisition from the following articles –
+This article has been a guide to the M&A process and its definition.
+We discuss the eight step process, types and its regulations in detail.
+You can learn more about mergers & acquisition from the following articles –